populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/Volreg.rst

 **Optional inputs with default value parameters:**

-- *copyorigin* (a boolean, optional)
-    Copy base file origin coords to output.
+- *copyorigin* (a boolean, optional, default value is False) Copy base file origin coords to output.

     ::

-      default value.
+      ex.
 False

-- *interpolation* (‘Fourier’ or ‘linear’ or ‘cubic’ or ‘quintic’ or ‘heptic’, optional) Different interpolation methods:
+- *interpolation* (Fourier or linear or cubic or quintic or heptic, optional, default value is heptic) Different interpolation methods:
       -Fourier = Use a Fourier method (the default: most accurate; slowest).
       -linear  = Use linear (1st order polynomial) interpolation (least accurate).